 Ephesus Syndrome

-Have We Love Our First Love?
+Have We Lost Our First Love?

 The Church at Ephesus has my attention today and I can’t go on with my day until I share this with you.
-It has pierced my heart with truth and reality, leading me to repentance and a re-evaluation of some of my thoughts, priorities and recent responses in unpleasant and disagreeable confrontations.
+It has pierced my heart with truth and reality, leading me to repentance and a re-evaluation of some of my thoughts, priorities, and recent responses in unpleasant and disagreeable confrontations.
 But let me digress …

 My husband and I have been working on some aesthetic upgrades to a few rooms in our house.
 We’re about 95% done with our living room and about 90% done with a small quiet office for me to study and write.
 Our main office where our desks are together in the same room, tends to provide a lot of distraction with regular household activity, often frustrating me because of interruptions when trying to write or study.
 This repurposed little room is working out so much better for me.

-On the wall in front of my desk is an arrangement of photographs from mission trips to India, Africa and Haiti.
-In the center of the display is the picture of a globe with the Great Commission inscribed on it.
+On the wall in front of my desk is an arrangement of photographs from mission trips to India, Africa, and Haiti.
+In the center of the display is a picture of a globe with the Great Commission inscribed on it.
 It serves as a constant reminder of my purpose.
 Not just international missions, but the Great Commission.
 It’s what I think about constantly.
 And, it’s what challenges me both emotionally and spiritually when I see it overlooked or misplaced in the priorities of Christian organizations, churches and individual lives.
 We’ve forgotten to heed the very last words Jesus spoke to His disciples.
 In fact, I believe this is the very problem the Church at Ephesus had in the second chapter of Revelation … they forsook their first love.

 “To the angel of the church in Ephesus write: These are the words of him who holds the seven stars in his right hand and walks among the seven golden lampstands.
 I know your deeds, your hard work and your perseverance.
 I know that you cannot tolerate wicked people, that you have tested those who claim to be apostles but are not, and have found them false.
 You have persevered and have endured hardships for my name, and have not grown weary.
 Yet I hold this against you: You have forsaken the love you had at first.
 Consider how far you have fallen!
 Repent and do the things you did at first.
 If you do not repent, I will come to you and remove your lampstand from its place.”
 (Rev 2:1-5 NIV)